 The cast features Rosalie Craig as 'Bobbie', and Patti LuPone as 'Joanne' with Mel Giedroyc as 'Sarah', along with Jonathan Bailey as 'Jamie', George Blagden as 'PJ', Ashley Campbell as 'Peter', Richard Fleeshman as 'Andy', Alex Gaumond as 'Paul', Richard Henders as 'David', Ben Lewis as 'Larry', Daisy Maywood as 'Susan', Jennifer Saayeng as 'Jenny', Matthew Seadon-Young as 'Theo', Gavin Spokes as 'Harry', Michael Colbourne, Francesca Ellis, Ewan Gillies, Grant Neal and Jaimie Pruden.
 Directed by Marianne Elliott with choreography by Liam Steel, designs by Bunny Christie and sound by Ian Dickinson.

-Rosalie Craig's London theatre credits include the role of the 'Beggar Woman' in Lonny Price's concert revival of Stephen Sondheim's Sweeney Todd at the London Coliseum in 2015; the role of 'Arwen' in Matthew Warchus's production of the musical Lord of the Rings at the Theatre Royal Drury Lane in 2007; and Laurence Boswell's production of Euripides' Hecuba for the RSC at the Noel Coward Theatre in 2005.
+Rosalie Craig's London theatre credits include the role of the 'Beggar Woman' in Lonny Price's concert revival of Stephen Sondheim's Sweeney Todd at the London Coliseum in 2015; the double role of 'Gabby' / 'Bobbi' in Josie Rourke's production of the Cy Coleman, David Zippel and Larry Gelbart musical City of Angels at the Donmar Warehouse in 2014; the role of 'Arwen' in Matthew Warchus's production of the musical Lord of the Rings at the Theatre Royal Drury Lane in 2007; and Laurence Boswell's production of Euripides' Hecuba for the RSC at the Noel Coward Theatre in 2005.

 Patti LuPone's West End theatre credits include the role of 'Maria Callas' in Leonard Foglia's production of Terrence McNally's Master Class at the Queen's Theatre in 1997; the role of 'Norma Desmond' in the original London production of Sunset Boulevard at the Adelphi Theatre in 1993; and the role of 'Fantine' in the original London production of Les Miserables at the Barbican Theatre and transfer to the Palace Theatre in 1985.